ichimal/cl-case-control/README.md

         (adj-case "Foo" :a-case-sensitive-package) ; => "Foo"

-   WARNING: on GNU CLISP, specifying package explicitly in boty `adj-case` and `intern` may cause error because of incomaptibility between cl:intern and cs-cl:intern.
+   WARNING: on GNU CLISP, specifying package explicitly in both `adj-case` and `intern` may cause error because of incomaptibility between cl:intern and cs-cl:intern.

         (in-package :a-case-insensitive-package)
         ;; no problem